kejistan/enum/README.md

 Enums with unknown members aren't implemented as I don't know of a mechanism to describe that in TypeScript.

-The Enum value type and the Enum collection are not exported via a single definition statement (this is the need for the extra `EnumType` declaration).
+The Enum value type and the Enum collection are not exported via a single definition statement (this is the need for the extra `EnumValue` declaration).
 I'm not sure how to replicate this in TypeScript